lirweb/web_project_3/README.md

 **Intro**

 This is the third project that was created on the Yandex Practicum Web development course.
-This is a project that showcases the hometowns of some of Practicum's employees.
-We've made it so all the elements are displayed correctly on popular screen sizes.
+This project showcases the hometowns of some of Practicum's employees.
+It was made in a way that all the elements are displayed correctly on popular screen sizes.
 More time was invested in completing this project since it was more difficult than previous ones.

 **The technologies that were used:**